Your child enters Geneva’s public school this year? Parentville’s got you covered!

 SCHOOL’S OUT

 Schools out at 16h:00 every day.
-There is no school on Wednesdays for 1P.
+There is no school on Wednesdays for 1-4P.
+From 5P kids go to school on Wednesdays but only till 11:30 (there is no lunch or parascolaire option on Wednesdays).

 After-school care, « parascolaire », exists in all schools in canton Geneva.
 Children are taken care of from 16h till 18h.
-It’s not available on Wednesdays.
-Parascolaire is managed by GIAP, not by schools.
+Parascolaire is managed in most municipalities by GIAP, not by schools.
 The activities during these two hours vary a lot from one municapility to another, and even between schools in the same municipality in the canton.

 HOLIDAYS

 Holidays outside the set school breaks?
-Can be possibly but is measured on case by case basis.
-To go away for any number of days, you need to request a permission from the school.
-If it’s less than 4 days of school leave, the teacher will decide, if it’s more the director of teh school will make the decision.
+You have to ask the school for approval and it is decided on case by case basis.
+If it’s less than 4 days of school leave, the teacher will decide, if it’s more the director of the school will make the decision.
 You should hand it in, ideally, at least 14 days in advance.

-Exception: Jeûne genevois, that always happens in the beginning of the school year, so you can hand in the request in the first few days of the school year.
+Exception: Jeûne genevois, that always happens in the beginning of the school year – you can hand in the request in the first few days of the school year to have a long weekend.

 RELATED ARTICLES: